Table of Contents

 SMART is an acronym for:

-• Specific – Maintain focus on a specific area of performance.
-In this case, it will be the funds raised.
+- Specific—Maintain focus on a specific area of performance, in this case, the funds raised.

-• Measurable – The goal should be measurable, just like in the examples above.
+- Measurable – The goal should be measurable, as in the examples above.

-• Time-bound – The goal should have a deadline which is usually the first week of January for year-end giving campaigns.
+- Time-bound—For year-end giving campaigns, the goal should have a deadline, usually the first week of January.

 Use the SMART goals formula to set specific objectives for your campaign.
-Listing out your goals clearly gives your campaign a direction to follow and even makes you 42% more likely to achieve them.
+Clearly listing your goals gives your campaign a direction to follow and even makes you 42% more likely to achieve them.

-Moreover, clear objectives make it easier for you to track performance metrics that can help you tweak your existing campaign to do better or inform your future campaigns.
+Moreover, clear objectives make it easier to track performance metrics that can help you tweak your existing campaign to do better or inform your future campaigns.

 2. Have a multichannel engagement approach

-As per studies, it takes between 7 to 12 touches for a donor to decide to support a nonprofit.
-But, trying to achieve all these touches from a single channel just extends the donor journey and leads to more drop-offs.
+Studies show that it takes between 7 and 12 touches for a donor to decide to support a nonprofit.
+However, trying to achieve all these touches from a single channel just extends the donor journey and leads to more drop-offs.

 A multichannel approach, on the other hand, helps you in a couple of ways:

-• It increases the chances of your message being seen which in turn boosts the chances of conversion.
+- It increases the chances of your message being seen, boosting the chances of conversion.

-• Allows you to distribute the information you’re trying to convey rather than cramming them in one piece of content, which can become overwhelming and hence ineffective.
+- It allows you to distribute the information you’re trying to convey rather than cramming it into one piece of content, which can become overwhelming and, hence, ineffective.

-Ensure that you don’t go overboard and include as many channels as possible in your plan.
-Keep in mind the resources you have and the demographics of your target donors and select a few effective channels, ones that have shown the best results in the past.
+Ensure you don’t go overboard and include as many channels as possible in your plan.
+Keep in mind your resources and the demographics of your target donors, and select a few effective channels, ones that have shown the best results in the past.

 Read Next: 3 Pro Tips for Driving Donor Engagement and Boosting Revenue